Benishangul-Gumuz conflict: May

-On May 18, members of the Gumuz People’s Democratic Movement (GPDM) signed a memorandum of understanding with the regional government agreeing to undergo re-integration training in the region.
-Despite this, other armed groups like the Gumuz People’s Liberation Movement continued to perpetrate violent attacks against civilian populations delaying the Ethiopian election.
-Later on in the month, on May 22, suspected members of the Gumuz People’s Liberation Movement entered into Nejo woreda, Oromo Region, and killed 6 people and injured one.
+On May 22, suspected members of the Gumuz People’s Liberation Movement entered into Nejo woreda, Oromo Region, and killed 6 people and injured one.
 They also burned down houses.

 July

-On July 28, the government said they had killed 95 members of the Gumuz People’s Democratic Movement (GPDM) in an operation in Awolbegu kebele, Sherkole district.
+On July 28, the government said they had killed 95 members of the GPDM in an operation in Awolbegu kebele, Sherkole district.
 5 members of the TPLF were also said to be killed.

 In September 2021, special forces from Ahmara and other regions were redeployed to Benishangul-Gumuz to deal with the increased insecurity.

 Peace process

 On 22 December 2020, Abiy Ahmed held talks with Metekel Zone residents, Minister of Peace Muferiat Kamil, army Chief of Staff Birhanu Jula Gelalcha, Ashadli Hussein, and other officials.

-In December 2020, Ashadli stated that the Ministry of Peace would coordinate the creation of a reconciliation committee consisting of people from the Benishangul-Gumuz and Amhara Regions.
+Ashadli stated that the Ministry of Peace would coordinate the creation of a reconciliation committee consisting of people from the Benishangul-Gumuz and Amhara Regions.

 By late February 2021, several peace forums had been held in Gilgil Beles, the capital of Metekel Zone.
 The federal government started creating a "multi-ethnic self-defence militia", which had 9000 members as of February 2021.
 Tsegaye Berhanu, a researcher at Assosa University was critical of the creation of the militia, stating, "Arming unarmed groups is like encouraging revenge, and puts the area into an endless conflict trap."

-In October 2022, Benishangul Gumuz regional government communication bureau said the regional government and the Gumuz People’s Democratic Movement (GPDM), a rebel group militarily active in the region, signed a peace agreement to resolve their differences “through dialogue.”
+On May 18, members of the Gumuz People’s Democratic Movement (GPDM) signed a memorandum of understanding with the regional government agreeing to undergo re-integration training in the region.
+Despite this, other armed groups like the Gumuz People’s Liberation Movement continued to perpetrate violent attacks against civilian populations delaying the Ethiopian election.
+In October 2022, Benishangul Gumuz regional government communication bureau said the regional government and the GPDM signed a peace agreement to resolve their differences “through dialogue.”
+In December 2022, the regional government signed a peace agreement with the armed group Benishangul People’s Liberation Movement (BPLM) in Khartoum, Sudan.

+Post peace treaty

+Despite the peace agreement in 2022, an attack by GPDM led to the deaths of eight people.
+The violence was preceded by the killing of a native Gumuz teenager in a car accident and was followed by the killing by GPDM of a shepherd.